agostaxyz/dotfiles/README.md

 My arch dotfiles and shell script for deployment (see below).

 ## Deployment
-Use this to install everything.
+Use the following to install everything:
 ```chmod +x deployment.sh```.
 ```sh ./deployment.sh```.